binaryage/totalspaces-web/installing-mojave.md

 subtitle: How to install TotalSpaces2
 ---

 These instructions apply to [TotalSpaces2 v.2.7.2 and above](/changes-beta) on macOS 10.14 and above.
-If you are upgrading from High Sierra to Mojave (or Catalina), note that __TotalSpaces2 can no longer work with SIP turned on due to changes made by Apple__.
+If you are upgrading from High Sierra to a more recent version, note that __TotalSpaces2 can no longer work with SIP turned on due to changes made by Apple__.

-These instructions are for macOS Mojave or Catalina - [see here if you are running High Sierra or earlier.](/sipsettings)
+These instructions are for macOS Big Sur, Catalina or Mojave - [see here if you are running High Sierra or earlier.](/sipsettings)

+Note: __TotalSpaces2 is not compatible with Apple Silicon Macs.__

 TotalSpaces2 requires changes to your security settings to be installed.
 [Carefully read more about it here.](/sip-details)